-Note: Do not in all this side-line masturbation is a great way of levelling the libido field as well as learning your own body.
+Note: Do not, in all this, side-line masturbation.
+It is a great way of levelling the libido field as well as learning your own body.
 It can teach you a thing or two about pleasing yourself and even your partner(s).

 What is key here is communication.
 Being able to talk about it.
 We picked this up from Autostraddle on how to bring up the matter:

 Always talk about sex at a time and in a place where you’re not having sex, or intending to immediately have sex after the conversation.

 Ask permission to talk about sex and give that other person a chance to reschedule the conversation.

 Assume positive intent.
 Assume your girlfriend wants to make you happy.
 Assume that she is not mismatching y’all’s libidos on purpose.

 Be prepared to compromise on one of those above solutions.
 Be prepared to make an actual change in the way you’re doing things, and not expecting her to be the only one changing.